dfrance2010/CS330-Computational-Graphics/README.md

 **o	What new design skills has your work on the project helped you to craft?**

-The biggest design skill I worked on for this project was picturing and sketching out my 3D scene, then bringing it to life on the screen.
-This including measuring the actual objects, normalizing those measurements, and applying consistent textures.
+The biggest design skill I worked on for this project was picturing and sketching out my 3D scene in order to bring it to life on the screen.
+This included measuring the actual objects, normalizing those measurements, and figuring out coordinates to place the objects in the 3D scene.

 **o	What design process did you follow for your project work?**

 I followed a design process that I think is essentially Agile.
-I reviewed the requirements, came up with a plan, made the most basic parts work, then made incremental changes along the way.
+I reviewed the requirements, came up with a plan, made the most basic parts work, then made incremental changes until I was happy with the results.
 This allowed me to know where bugs were and to consistently move towards a finished project.

 **o	How could tactics from your design approach be applied in future work?**

-I think all the tactics from my approach will be beneficial in future work, especially as I get into large and complex code bases.
-I expect being able to understand what other people have done and apply positive changes will serve me well in the future.
+I think all the tactics from my approach will be beneficial in future work, especially thinking about and designing a solution before putting it into code.
+Within that, sketching out/writing down what needed to be done before changing the code I think will be particularly applicable.

 **2. How do I approach developing programs?**

 **o	What new development strategies did you use while working on your 3D scene?**

-The biggest development strategy I used in this project was working with an existing codebase and adjusting it to the project at hand.
-I had to spend some time going through the code and understanding what was happening where before I could start making it work for me.
+The biggest new development strategy I used in this project was working with an existing codebase and adjusting it to the project at hand.
+I had to spend some time going through the code and understanding what was happening and where before I could start making it work for me.
 From there, I was able to modify/design functions to create the images and lighting to suit my scene.

 **o	How did iteration factor into your development?**

-Iteration was a huge factor in my development.
-I had to consistently make small changes, see how they affected my scene, then go back to the drawing board.
+Iteration was a huge factor in my development as I had to consistently make small changes, see how they affected my scene, then go back to the drawing board.
+It was essentially my go to strategy for completing the work for each step.

 **o	How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?**